wyhitcs/team-letsencrypt/draftv1.md

 ##Abstract
 Let’s encrypt is software which aims to help you automatically request Digital certificates and install/renew those certificates.
 In this chapter, we will first introduce some necessary knowledge to you e.g. what is Digital Certificate, what is ACME.
-After that, we will give you a brief instruction on the views and perspectives of Let's Encrypt: the Context View, Development View, Deployment View, Variability Perspectives and Evolution Perspectives.
+After that, we will give you a brief instruction on the views and perspectives of Let's Encrypt: the Context View which describes the relationship,dependencies, and interactions between the system and its environment; Development View, which describes the architectures that supports the development process of Let's Encrypt; Deployment View, which describes the environment the system will be deployed; Variability Perspectives, which describes the features about the system;and Evolution Perspectives, which describes the flexibility of the system in the face of changes.

 * Introduction
   * SSL/TLS Certificate